Mastermind-online/mastermind-web/README.md

 # Mastermind

-I wanted to play Mastermind with my dad online and did not find any good free ones, so I built one.
+I wanted to play Mastermind online with my dad but couldn't find any good free ones, so I built one.